-The Southwest Florida Water Management District (District) does not discriminate on the basis of disability.
-This nondiscrimination policy involves every aspect of the District's functions, including access to and participation in the District's programs and activities.
-Anyone requiring reasonable accommodation as provided for in the Americans with Disabilities Act should contact the District's Human Resources Office Chief, 2379 Broad St., Brooksville, FL 34604-6899; telephone (352) 796-7211 or 1-800-423-1476 (FL only), ext.
-4703; or email ADACoordinator@WaterMatters.org.
-If you are hearing or speech impaired, please contact the agency using the Florida Relay Service, 1-800-955-8771 (TDD) or 1-800-955-8770 (Voice).
+SWFWMD does not discriminate on the basis of disability.
+This nondiscrimination policy involves every aspect of SWFWMD'S functions, including access to and participation in SWFWMD's programs and activities.
+SWFWMD designates the Human Resources Office Chief as the Americans with Disabilities Act (ADA) Compliance Coordinator.
+Anyone requiring reasonable accommodation as provided for in the ADA should contact SWFWMD'S Human Resources Office Chief, 2379 Broad Street, Brooksville, Florida 34604-6899; telephone 352-796-7211, ext.
+4701 or 1-800-423-1476 (FL only), ext.
+4701; TDD 1-800-231-6103 (FL only); or email to ADACoordinator@WaterMatters.org.